 In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03"), which changes the presentation of debt issuance costs in financial statements.
 Under ASU 2015-03, an entity presents such costs in the balance sheet as a direct reduction of the related debt liability rather than as an asset.
 Amortization of the costs is reported as interest expense.
 The Company has adopted ASU 2015-03 to simplify the presentation of debt issuance costs in financial statements for all outstanding debt, except that incurred under our Amended and Restated Senior Secured Revolving Credit Facility (the "Credit Facility"), which the Company will continue to present as an asset on our consolidated statements of assets and liabilities.
 In accordance with the transitional provisions of ASU 2015-03, the Company has reclassified the debt issuance costs for all outstanding debt except that incurred under our Credit Facility, for fiscal year 2015 retrospectively.
-The debt issuance costs that are now presented as a deduction from the carrying value are \$1,692,076 and \$1,923,930 for the respective 2016 and 2015 periods presented.
-Amortization of \$432,515 and \$513,357 related to debt issuance costs are now presented as interest expense within the consolidated statements of operations.
+The debt issuance costs that are now presented as a deduction from the carrying value on the balance sheet are \$1,491,182 and \$1,923,930 for the respective 2016 and 2015 periods presented.
+For the three months ended June 30, 2016 and 2015, amortization of \$406,646 and \$519,062 related to debt issuance costs are now presented as interest expense within the consolidated statements of operations.
+For the six months ended June 30, 2016 and 2015, amortization of \$839,161 and \$1,032,419 related to debt issuance costs are now presented as interest expense within the consolidated statements of operations.
 The adoption of ASU 2015-03 had no impact on the Company's net asset value.